 How to secure the Internet of Things?

 IoT can be dangerous once all smart devices and networks start communicating among themselves without any human interference.
 That can happen because Artificial Intelligence (AI) is now present in all operating systems, programs, apps, etc. One just needs to find the devices on the Internet and use them for whatever work they want to be done.

 However, that scenario will seldom be possible with manufacturers and network admins applying security features to the devices.
 The ideal case would be to use a hardware firewall so that the network is not visible on the Internet.
-The network and all the gadgets go behind the router, and no node (smart devices and other stuff on the network) can access Internet directly.
+The network and all the gadgets go behind the router, and no node (smart devices and other stuff on the network) can access the Internet directly.
 Entities also need to educate their staff on phishing attacks, especially social engineering.

 What Operating Systems do the Internet of Things use?